 Plots were seeded at 2 million seeds per acre.
 Affinity broadspec (0.8 oz/a) was applied for weed control.
 Prosaro fungicide (8 oz/a) was applied at Feekes 10.5.1 (flowering) to control fusarium head blight.
 Plots were harvested by a Wintersteiger Quantum research combine equipped with an H2 HarvestMaster system to obtain yield, moisture and test weight.
 All plots were bagged and subsampled.
-Subsamples from each replication was submitted to Hartwick College Center for Craft Food & Beverage lab for full malt analysis including moisture, assortment, friability, fine extract, coarse extract, f/c difference, β -glucan, fan, soluble protein, s/t, dp, α -amylase, color, pH, filtration time, clarity, DON and protein.
+In year 1, subsamples from each replication was submitted to Hartwick College Center for Craft Food & Beverage lab for full malt analysis including moisture, assortment, friability, fine extract, coarse extract, f/c difference, $\beta$ -glucan, fan, soluble protein, s/t, dp, $\alpha$ -amylase, color, pH, filtration time, clarity, DON and protein.
+In year 2, subsamples were submitted to the MSU Malting Barley Quality Lab for analysis including protein, moisture, plump, thin, germination energy 4ml, germination energy 8ml, germination capacity and RVU.
 Statistical analysis of the data was conducted by the PI using SAS 9.4 Proc Mixed.

 Results and Discussion: Farmers will be most interested in the yield response to treatment while maltsters will be more interested in malt quality parameters.
-Yield, plump, fine extract and grain protein are reported here.
-Germination, color, ßeta glucan, soluble protein, Kolbach index, FAN, diastatic power, alpha amylase, filtration time and clarity data is available, but not reported here.
-It is recommended not to draw conclusions from this data as this represents just one year of field trials.
-Year 2 of this project has been planted and will be harvested in July 2021.
-When drawing conclusions about what practices to use when growing winter wheat for malting purposes data from more than one year should be considered.
-This data should be considered to be preliminary.
+Yield, plump, fine extract, grain protein and germination energy are reported here.
+Germination capacity, color, ßeta glucan, soluble protein, Kolbach index, FAN, diastatic power, alpha amylase, filtration time and clarity data is available, but not reported here.
+Results are organized by response: variety and agronomy.
+Key traits showing a variety response include yield, total plump, fine extract, protein and germination energy.
+Key traits showing agronomy response include yield, total plump and protein.
+Other parameters tested showed either small or inconsistent response.
+These parameters need to be test further to determine how the variety and agronomy treatments used in this study these parameters.